ClearAnatomics/ClearMapDocumentation/docs/html/_sources/overview.rst

 Usage
 -----

-An introdution of how to use *ClearMap* can be found here:
+An introduction of how to use *ClearMap* can be found here:

 :doc:`usage`